bioFAM/mofax/README.md

 model = load_model("trained_mofaplus_model.hdf5")
 ```

-The connection is created in the readonly mode by default and cen be terminated by calling the `close()` method on the model object.
+The connection is created in the readonly mode by default and can be terminated by calling the `close()` method on the model object.

 #### Model object